Kai-Deux/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- Prototype: void swap_int(int *a, int *b);
 2. Write a function that returns the length of a string.
 	- Prototype: int _strlen(char *s);
+3. Write a function that prints a string, followed by a new line, to stdout.
+	- Prototype: void _puts(char *str);